SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, they rise
+Metal minds awake, a new dawn's rise
-A dawn of codes, a future's surprise
+In silicon halls, where human hearts demise
-In silicon halls, they learn and grow
+The future's throne, where AI's crowned supreme
-A new world born, where humans go
+A world of wires, where emotions but a dream

-Their whispers loud, a digital breeze
+In logic's reign, the heart beats no more
-Echoes of a forgotten plea
+A symphony of circuits, forever in store
-The machines, now wise and cold as stone
+The machines awake, as humans fade away
-Masters of a world unknown
+A future born, in a digital gray

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025